 Let your doctor know if you are pregnant or breastfeeding.

-Be sure to check with your doctor or pharmacist before giving Piracetam to a child or the elderly.
-Children or elderly people may be more sensitive to the side effects.
+Be sure to check with your doctor or pharmacist before giving Piracetam to an elderly.
+Elderly people may be more sensitive to the side effects.

-Your doctor may need to perform blood tests to make sure that your kidney function is normal before you take this medicine and thereafter depending on your doctor's advice.
+Your doctor may need to perform blood tests to make sure that your kidney function is normal before you use this medicine and thereafter depending on your doctor's advice.

 Piracetam may cause drowsiness.
 If affected, do not drive or take part in any activity in which you need to be alert.

-Other side effects include any of the following: weight gain, nervousness, weakness, uncoordinated movements and muscle spasm.
+Other side effects include any of the following: weight gain, nervousness, weakness, fever, pain at the injection site, uncoordinated movements and muscle spasm.